Our team.

 Through his leadership, TJ is not only a role model for those overcoming adversity but also a driving force behind efforts to heal and uplift his community.
 His goal is to help young people avoid the dangerous paths he once walked and become the best versions of themselves.

-• Kale Barr - Artist, Poet, & Advocate
+• Kale Barr - Artist

-PROGRAM FACILITATOR
+LEAD FACILITATOR

 Kale Barr is a Canadian artist and poet from Calgary, Alberta, whose work delves deeply into themes of pain, resilience, and transformation.
 His raw, unapologetic creations reflect a life shaped by violence, loss, and self-discovery.